-5. Taxes.
-Company Stock issued pursuant to this Award shall be valued for tax purposes at the closing price of the Company's common stock on the New York Stock Exchange on the Vesting Date, or if the Company Stock is not traded on such Exchange on the Vesting Date, then on the last day prior to the Vesting Date on which the Company Stock is traded on such Exchange.
-Sufficient shares of Company Stock or cash, as the case may be, shall be withheld from any distribution hereunder to satisfy the Company's tax withholding requirements in respect of such distribution.
+Taxes.
+Shares issued pursuant to this Award shall be valued for tax purposes at the closing price of the Company's common stock on the New York Stock Exchange on the Vesting Date.
+Sufficient Shares or cash, as the case may be, shall be withheld from any distribution hereunder to satisfy the Company's tax withholding requirements in respect of such distribution.